-No. Name Type (executive, non-executive and independent) Experience and Qualifications The durat term as a c the compa from the his first e appoir director of ny starting e date of lection or ntment Directorships and positions in any other companies Positions in any other key regulatory, government or commercial entities.
-1 Faisal Ahmed Al Zayani Independent / non-executive A reputable Businessman in the Kingdom of Bahrain He holds a PhD in Management.
-30/4/1983 To 31/3/2021 NIL NIL 2 Adel Nuhaba Hamada Non-executive Currently serving as the Director of Investment Accounting Department at the Kuwait Investment Authority.
-Has extensive experience in the Business Management.
+Type (executive, non-executive and as a direct company st the date n of his term ctor of the tarting from of his first appointment and positions Positions in any other key regulatory, government or commercial No. Name independent) Experience and Qualifications From То companies entities.
+2 Adel Nuhaba Hamada Non-executive Currently serving as the Director of Investment Accounting Department at the Kuwait Investment Authority.
+31/3/2024 NIL NIL Has extensive experience in Business Management.
 Held several positions in the Presidential Positions including General Manager of Yousif Mohammed Al Shaya Group, Director of Financial Affairs, Director of Purchasing and Warehousing Department, Director of Internal Audit Department, General Revenue Controller and Head of Cost and Budget Accounts at various periods in Kuwait Public Transport Company.
 Held the position of Senior Accountant at Kuwait Real Estate Investment Group.
 Holds a Bachelor of Commerce degree from the University of Kuwait and a Master's degree in management and management accounting from Kens College of Business, London.
-28/3/2018 31/3/2021 NIL NIL 3 AbdulAziz Abdullah Alisa Non-execu- tive Currently serving as the Executive Director of Legal Affairs and Secretary of the Board of Directors of the Social Insurance Authority.
-Holds a Basic Supervision Diploma from the University of Bahrain and a Bachelor of Law from the University of Beirut.
-29/3/2013 31/3/2021 NIL NIL 4 Meshari Zaid Al Khalid Non-execu- tive Currently serving General Manager of Al-Khalid International Group, Kuwait.
-Has extensive experience in the Business Management.
+3 AbdulAziz Abdullah Alisa Non-executive Currently serving as the Executive Director of Legal Affairs and Secretary of the Board of Directors of the Social Insurance Authority.
+29/3/2013 31/3/2024 NIL NIL Holds a Basic Supervision Diploma from the University of Bahrain and a Bachelor of Law from the University of Beirut.
+4 Meshari Zaid Al Khalid Non-executive Currently serving General Manager of Al-Khalid International Group, Kuwait.
+27/3/2002 31/3/2024 NIL NIL Has extensive experience in the Business Management.
 Held several key positions, including; a General Manager of the Kuwait Real Estate Investment Group, Chairman and Managing Director of Safat Real Estate Company, Executive Committee member of the Egyptian Gulf Bank and the Kuwait-Egypt Investment Company.
 Holds a Bachelor's Degree in Commerce from the college of Business Administration, Cairo University.
-27/3/2002 31/3/2021 NIL NIL
+5 Faisal Yousif Al Meshari Non-executive Currently serving Assistant General Manager for Investment and corporate Finance at the Kuwait Investment Company.
+28/3/2018 31/3/2024 NIL NIL Senior Manager within the Business Development Department at the Kuwait Investment Company.
+Held the position of Financial Analyst at Kuwait and Middle East Financial Investment Company.
+Holds a Bachelor's Degree in finance from the Administrative Sciences College - University of Kuwait.